 Which reminds me, this is Paul’s projected plan for the property…

 I laughed out loud when he sent me this.
 If you can't make it out, the red line depicted above is the Dirt Bike Track.
 Yup.
 We’ve struck a compromise though.
-I have claim to the front half of the land to do with as I please.
+I have claimed the front half of the land to do with as I please.
 The back half is dirt bike territory and any plants that can withstand it, i.e. the additional maple trees.

-Third, we are going to cover up the gravel limestone with a couple feet of fertile top soil and put in a fenced in veggie garden.
+Third, we are going to cover up the gravel limestone with a couple feet of fertile topsoil and put in a fenced in veggie garden.
 Why fenced in?
-Well chickens don’t give a flying poop if those veggies are for you, they will EAT THEM ALL if you let them.
+Well, chickens don’t give a flying poop if those veggies are for you, they will eat them ALL if you let them.
 By having that area around the garden well fenced in, I can let the chickens free range without having to worry about the veggies.
 Granted I will let them in once the veggies are done for the season so they can do their chicken thing and fertilize the garden soil.

 Fourth, we are going to reinstall hog paneling around the northern perimeter of the property.
 The fencing now is rusted and has plenty of holes for chicken-massacring weasels and coyotes to get in.
 NO THANK YOU NATURE.